 To be considered for admission, an applicant must have obtained a cumulative grade average of at least 3.0 (on a four-point scale) in all college courses for which the applicant has registered, as well as a minimum of 3.0 in the required prerequisite course work.
-Some preference will be given to Montana residents.
+Some preference will be given to Montana residents as well as students from states with no public physical therapy school.
 In addition to meeting the minimum grade point average (3.0 for both cumulative and prerequisite GPA) it may be useful for applicants to appreciate that GRE scores below the following thresholds are unlikely to result in admission to our program:

-To qualify as a resident applicant, the student must be a Montana resident on the closing date for submission of the application for admission.
+To qualify as a resident applicant, the student must be a Montana resident, or be in the process of establishing residency in Montana.

 Application documentation includes three letters of recommendation, one of which must be from a licensed physical therapist.
 These letters will be submitted electronically through the PTCAS application.